oleeveeuh/MoE-for-Multimodal-Parkinsons-Disease-Classification-Using-Spiral-Drawings-and-Audio-Recordings/README.md

 # Project Overview

-Parkinson's Disease (PD) is a prevalent neurodegenerative disorder affecting approximately  (percent) of adults nationwide, with its main symptoms being tremor, bradykinesia, etc.
+Parkinson's Disease (PD) is a prevalent neurodegenerative disorder affecting approximately 67 percent of adults nationwide, with its main symptoms being tremor, bradykinesia, etc.
 In addition to the condition lacking a cure, it is also difficult to diagnose during its early progression, commonly confused with similar parkinsonian disorders up into its final stages.

 Among the many forms of diagnosis, this project aims to further leverage non-invasive modalities - **spiral drawings and audio recordings** - to detect PD, as compared to similar CV methods using MRI and PET scans.
 However, the relevant datasets available comprise very small sample sizes, complicating data variability and generalizability.
-To combat the issue(s) of limited datasets, misalignment between modalities/dataset sizes, and missing patient information, I demonstrate the usefulness of a multimodal classification model using a pipeline comprising dataset-dependent feature extraction and a dataset-aware Mixture of Experts (MoE) model.
+To combat the issue(s) of limited datasets, misalignment between modalities/dataset sizes, and missing patient information, I demonstrate the usefulness of a multimodal classification model using a pipeline comprising **dataset-dependent feature extraction** and a **dataset-aware Mixture of Experts (MoE)** model.
 The architecture boasts its robustness by being able to make a prediction given any combination of modalities, and generalizability

 The key goal is to answer the following research questions: